Luis Torrens: Seattle Mariners

 On August 30, 2020, the Padres traded Torrens, Taylor Trammell, Ty France, and Andrés Muñoz to the Seattle Mariners for Austin Nola, Austin Adams, and Dan Altavilla.
 In 2020, between the two teams, on defense he led all major league catchers in passed balls, with six.
 In 2021, Torrens batted .243/.299/.431 with 15 home runs and 47 RBIs in 108 games.

-On August 11, 2022, Torrens was designated for assignment.
-On August 14, he was outrighted to the Triple-A Tacoma Rainiers.
+The Mariners designated Torrens for assignment on August 11, 2022.
+After he cleared waivers, the Mariners sent him outright to the Triple-A Tacoma Rainiers.
 He batted .279 in 16 games for Tacoma and was promoted to the major leagues on September 21.

-On October 4, 2022, Torrens recorded the sixth pitching win by a position player since 1960.
+On October 4, Torrens recorded the 6th pitching win by a position player since 1960.
 He pitched the top of the 10th inning, giving up one hit and no earned runs against the Detroit Tigers.

-On November 18, 2022, Torrens was non tendered and became a free agent.
+On November 18, Torrens was non-tendered and became a free agent.

 Chicago Cubs

 On January 25, 2023, Torrens signed a minor league contract with the Chicago Cubs organization.
+He made Cubs major league roster when the 2023 season began.
+Torrens made 13 appearances for the Cubs, going 5-for-20 with 3 RBI.
+He was designated for assignment on April 28.

+Baltimore Orioles

+On May 3, 2023, Torrens was traded to the Baltimore Orioles in exchange for cash considerations.
+He was designated for assignment without making an appearance for Baltimore on May 9.
+On May 14, Torrens cleared waivers and was assigned outright to the Triple-A Norfolk Tides.
+However, Torrens rejected the outrighted assignment and instead elected free agency.

+Washington Nationals

+On May 18, 2023, Torrens signed a minor league contract with the Washington Nationals organization.
+He has played in 19 games for the Triple–A Rochester Red Wings, hitting .258/.311/.470 with 3 home runs and 13 RBI.
+He opted out of his minor league contract and became a free agent on July 1.

+Seattle Mariners (second stint)

+On August 30, 2023, Torrens signed a minor league contract with the Seattle Mariners organization.
+After 5 games with the Triple–A Tacoma Rainiers, on September 12, the Mariners selected Torrens' contract, adding him to the major league roster.
+In 5 games for Seattle, he went 2–for–8 (.250) with no home runs and one RBI.
+Following the season on October 31, Torrens was removed from the 40–man roster and sent outright to Triple–A Tacoma.
+However, Torrens rejected the assignment and elected free agency on November 3.

+New York Yankees (second stint)

+On January 24, 2024, Torrens signed a minor league contract with the New York Yankees.
+In 30 games for the Triple–A Scranton/Wilkes-Barre RailRiders, Torrens hit .279/.339/.469 with five home runs and 19 RBI.